zoeleu/zoeleu/README.md

 - 👋 Hi, I’m Mattéo!
 - 👀 I’m interested in Web development and Kubernetes!
 - 📫 How to reach me: gh@8x13b.tk
 - 🏗️ Currently working on CraftyMC, a Minecraft 1.8 server!
-It will run on Docker, Velocity, and Java 15.
+It will run on Docker, Velocity, MongoDB, Redis and Java 15.
 - 📚 OpenClassroom is on hold

 ![matteoturini's github stats](https://github-readme-stats.vercel.app/api?username=matteoturini&theme=dark&show_icons=true)